burkeholland/quick-start/src/chapters/chapter6.md

 >Learn more about how the NativeScript API leverages native code [here](http://developer.telerik.com/featured/nativescript-works/)

-You've created a functional, cross-platform app to manage your grocery list!
+You've created a functional, cross-platform app to manage your grocery list.
 In the process you created a unique UI for Android and iOS, leveraged plugins and npm modules, learned how to login and register, managed backend services, create a functioning list with add and delete options, and more.

 Congratulations!